BitKoda/linkage-fe/README.md

 ## About <a name="about"></a>

-LinkAge is An app aiming to helps connect isolated elderly individuals with volunteers, with the goal of combating loneliness.
+LinkAge is an app designed to help connect isolated elderly individuals with volunteers.
+Volunteers make appointments via the app to visit elderly people in their neighbourhood with the sole aim of providing companionship and combating loneliness.

 ## Tech Stack <a name="tech-stack"></a>